Software Patents in Europe[Introduction | Background | Status | Further Reading]

 It should be understood that while the price of software patents is paid by all companies, big and small, the big ones can afford paying the price a little longer as they have deeper pockets.
 Also, they believe that it is worth the price to rid themselves of competition.

-Paying the price for the system, they obviously want their return on investment, which is why it is in particular the Business Software Alliance (BSA), a lobbying organisation for huge U.S. companies without European involvement, that has been pushing strongly for the adoption of software patents in Europe.
+Paying the price for the system, companies obviously want their return on investment, which is why the Business Software Alliance (BSA), a lobbying organisation for huge U.S. companies, has been pushing strongly for the adoption of software patents in Europe, without European involvement.

 Europe as a region is still gaining on the U.S. in terms of IT industry as it is free from the burden of software patents that the United States imposed on themselves.